Mickey McGuire (film series): Reissues

 Although the series ended in 1934, several of the films were reissued well in the 1940s.
 These reissues were often given new titles (i.e. Mickey's Race became Mickey's Derby Day, Mickey's Merry Men became Mickeys Brigade).

 In 1945, Darmour and former series director Jesse Duffy edited five of the shorts into a feature film compilation titled Mickey the Great.
 In this feature, Delia Bogard and two of the series' female supporting players returned to 'host' the complication of shorts.
 The five films used (Mickey's Big Broadcast, Mickey's Charity, Mickey's Ape Man, Mickey's Disguises, and Mickey's Race) were cut down to about half of their original length, and music was added into the background of each film.

 Many of the shorts found their way into the home movie market.
 The edited versions of the films used for Mickey the Great showed up on the market, as did various five-minute clips of the silent shorts for toy reel projectors.

 The last six shorts in the series were originally distributed by Columbia Pictures.
-Along with several other Columbia short subjects, these six films were bought up by Screen Gems and shown on television beginning in 1958.
+Along with several other Columbia short subjects, these six films were distributed by Columbia's Screen Gems and shown on television beginning in 1958.

 The silent films also appeared on various television programs that also featured various Our Gang silent shorts.
 The Mischief Makers series, created by National Telepix, was a children's program during the early 1960s, and mainly featured various Pathe Our Gang silents cut down to about half of their original length.
 Sound effects and carnival music were added to the films, as were narration.
 Some of the McGuire shorts found their way into this package.
 Shorts from other Our Gang rival series also wound up in the package.

 Another children's television program Those Lovable Scallawags with their Gangs also featured various Our Gang silents, as well as various rival series shorts (including Mickey McGuire).

 The films were rarely shown on television, as opposed to the Our Gang shorts.
 Because of this, the series is hardly remembered today.

 The late 1980s brought the arrival of the Mickey McGuire shorts to home video for the first time.
 United American Video and Summit Media Co. released three volumes of the Columbia Mickey McGuire shorts.
 Mickey Rooney introduced each short.

 In 2001, ten of the sound shorts made their way to home video on five VHS tapes through Virgil Films and Ent.
 Though the films were mostly unedited, Virgil did add piano music into the background of some scenes that mainly had action in them, rather than dialogue.

 In 2006, 8thman restored and remastered nineteen of the films, and released them to DVD.
 Though restored, 8thman did add a musical soundtrack into the background of selected scenes.